software-mansion/react-native-reanimated/README.md

   <h3 align="center">React Native's Animated library reimplemented</h3>
 </p>

+> Reanimated 2 is here!
+Check out our [documentation page](https://docs.swmansion.com/react-native-reanimated/) for more information

 React Native Reanimated provides a more comprehensive, low level abstraction for the Animated library API to be built on top of and hence allow for much greater flexibility especially when it